 At its annual planning meeting in September the Committee reviews and approves plans with the Auditors including the locations to be audited as well as the scope and key areas of audit focus.
 At the conclusion of the audit the Committee reviews the integrity of the Group’s financial statements and the report and accounts as a whole prior to their submission to the Board.
 This review includes ensuring that statutory and associated legal and regulatory requirements are met as well as considering significant reporting judgements, the adoption of appropriate accounting policies and practices and compliance with accounting standards.
 In respect of the year under review the Committee considered the following significant issues in relation to the financial statements and in each case addressed these as indicated.

 The Audit Committee keeps the scope, cost and effectiveness of the external audit under review.
 The Committee reviews the effectiveness of the annual audit prior to making recommendations as to the annual re-appointment of Auditors.
 To facilitate this process the Group Finance Director canvasses the views of the Group’s operating companies on the conduct of the audit.
 He then reports this feedback to the Committee as well as the performance of the Auditors at Group level.
 Deloitte LLP was appointed as Group Auditors in June 2012 following a tender process.
 The independence of the external auditor is also reviewed each year and audit partners are rotated at least every five years.
-The Company’s policy is that Group auditors should remain in office for no more than ten years.
+The Company’s policy is that Group audit appointment should be retendered at least every ten years.

 As part of its responsibility to ensure independence and objectivity the Committee has adopted a policy to determine the circumstances in which Auditors may be permitted to undertake tax compliance work for the Group.
 Under the terms of this policy the provision of certain services are prohibited and include those listed below:

 investment advisory, broker and dealing services